onlythede/solayer-de/solayer-hello-world-deploy.md

 # 🚀 Deploy Hello World Solana Program on Solayer Devnet (No Anchor)

-This tutorial walks you through deploying a basic "Hello, Solayer!" smart contract to the **Solayer Devnet**, using **only the Solana CLI** (no Anchor framework or scripts).
+This tutorial walks you through deploying a basic "Hello, Solayer!" smart contract to the **Solayer Devnet**, using **only the Solana CLI**.

 ---